Consensys/codewitness/README.md

-# Code Witness
+# Code Analysis
-This repo contains various approaches to code merklization that are being analysed.
+This repo started out as a set of analyses for various approaches to code merklization.
+This repo is being morphed into an EVM byte code analysis tool set.

 Directories: